andresebr/kumodd/README.md

         (default: 'true')
       -c,--config: config file
         (default: 'config/config.yml')
-      --gdrive_auth: Google Drive acccount authorization file.
-Configured in config/config.yml if not specifed on command line.
+      --gdrive_auth: Google Drive account authorization file.
+Configured in config/config.yml if not specified on command line.
       --[no]pdf: Convert all native Google Apps files to PDF.
         (default: 'false')
       --[no]revisions: Download every revision of each file.